rseabra/docker/README.md

 ## Easy setup

-1. Run ./build.sh with your tags, eg `sudo ./build.sh ruiseabra/wordpress`. **If you use something different from ruiseabra/wordpress as tags, remember to change blog/docker-compose.yaml or it will download my image from docker hub.**
+1. Run `./build.sh` with your tags, eg `sudo ./build.sh ruiseabra/wordpress`. **If you use something different from ruiseabra/wordpress as tags, remember to change blog/docker-compose.yaml or it will download my image from docker hub.**
 1. (OPTIONAL) Define your own values for blog/etc/secrets-db (admin root, db name, db user and db user password)
-1. Run ./setup.sh
+1. Run `./setup.sh`

 You will end up with a brand new blog waiting to be initialized.

-# Details
+# Project Directories
-## wordpress/Dockerfile
+## wordpress/

 This Dockerfile is for building a wordpress ready image based off an official Apache and PHP 7.1 image.